 I-4-1-55.Numbering and Indexing the Administrative Record

-Last Update: 9/13/05 (Transmittal I-4-15)
+Last Update: 12/1/14 (Transmittal I-4-35)

 A. Numbering the Administrative Record

-Place page numbers approximately 1 inch from the top and right side of the page.
-This will prevent deletion of the page numbers during reproduction.
+Place page numbers approximately 1 inch from the top and right side of the page (this will prevent deletion of the page numbers during reproduction);

 B. Indexing the Administrative Record

-The index to the administrative record is simply a listing of each item in the record and its location.
-The CRA does not prepare the index until all of the material has been assembled and all of the pages are numbered.
+The index to the administrative record is simply a list of each item in the record and its location.
+The CRA does not prepare the index until all of the material is assembled, and all of the pages are numbered.
 The index generally shows the following items in sequence:

-Procedural material in reverse chronological order (starting with the most recent dated item and ending with the earliest dated item).
+Procedural material in reverse chronological order (starting with the most recent dated item and ending with the earliest dated item);

 Consider the acknowledgment date (when shown) on documents such as the request for hearing and the request for review, as the date of the request; otherwise, use the date the form was completed.